-Seaweed is a promising and versatile biomass, that can contribute to food and energy security in the future.
+Seaweed is a promising and versatile biomass that can contribute to food and energy security in the future.
 It has many applications and is also highly sustainable.

-This project has already received recognition for its potential to positively impact climate change.
+This project has received recognition for its potential to positively impact on climate change.
 In December 2016, we were awarded the Mobilising More (MoMo) prize of €30,000 from the International Union for the Conservation of Nature (IUCN).